 Something in your dog’s environment might be causing a reaction in your dog’s nose.

-Examples of irritants include: dust, smoke, perfume, incense, and cleaning products.
-Remember that a dog’s nose is highly sensitive.
-These strong scents may be overwhelming for your pet, and be the cause of nasal discharge.
+Examples of irritants include dust, smoke, perfume, incense, and cleaning products.
+Remember that a dog’s nose is susceptible.

-Dogs don’t sweat like humans do.
+Dogs don’t sweat as humans do.
 Instead, they cool down by panting and sweating small amounts through the pads of their paws and noses.

 Inhaling Something Dangerous

-One of the most common respiratory conditions in dogs are rhinitis and sinusitis.
-These can often cause runny nose in dogs, heavy nasal discharge and breathing problems.
+One of the most common respiratory conditions in dogs is rhinitis and sinusitis.
+These can often cause runny noses in dogs, heavy nasal discharge, and breathing problems.

 5 Things You Can Do About Your Dog’s Runny Nose